Raiven Ignacia Balderas, Ph.D.

 What values are most important to you in your work and personal life?

 I've always stuck to the ethos, pathos, logos - the three main pillars of persuasion, the rhetorical triangle.
 It's about knowing right from wrong, and I don't want to put religion into this, but everyone knows what's right and what's wrong.
-If you keep going wrong, you're gonna go down the wrong path, and it's okay to divert, but you gotta stop and think, observe your surroundings, and actually stop thinking and turn the other direction.
+If you keep going wrong, you're gonna go down the wrong path, and it's okay to divert, but you gotta stop and think, observe your surroundings, and actually stop over-thinking and stressing and turn the other direction.
 I maintain integrity and curiosity constantly.
 Check your ego, check your ego constantly.
 It's important to break the stigma and spread kindness everywhere you go, because we live in a chaotic world and you have to find the order within the chaos.
 I also believe in finding your joy and maintaining a work-life balance in anyway that you can.

 Locations